The 1842 Inn

-The Ghost Story
+The Full Story

 The 1842 Inn, built by former Macon mayor John Gresham, stands as one of Georgia's most intriguing haunted bed and breakfasts.
 Gresham, who was also an attorney, judge, and cotton merchant, constructed this Greek Revival mansion as a forever home for his family.
 The property remained with the Greshams until 1900 when it was sold to the B.F.
 Adams family.

-Today, the inn's ghostly residents are said to include Gresham himself, whose apparition guests have reported seeing around the property.
+Today, the inn's ghostly residents are said to include Gresham himself, whose ghost guests have reported seeing around the property.
 A tall, thin blonde woman has been spotted doing chores around the house, seemingly unaware of the living guests.
 A little girl's spirit is also reported to roam the halls.
-Among the most chilling experiences are unexplained phone calls from vacant rooms and strange dreams that disrupt guests' sleep.
+Among the most chilling experiences are phantom phone calls from vacant rooms and strange dreams that disrupt guests' sleep.

 The paranormal investigation team Macon Beyond has acknowledged experiencing eerie phenomena during their investigation of the property.
 Their findings are documented in a video series focused on Macon's haunted history.
 The team has also investigated other local sites including the Hay House and Burke Mansion.